oVirt/ovirt-site/source/feature/newlookandfeelpatternflyphase1.html.md

 Testing involves

 *   Regression.
 Make sure screens that weren't touched haven't changed at all, in look or functionality.
 Check font sizes, button sizes, field sizes, borders, alignment, etc.
-*   Make sure changes pages and sections match the designs and are fully functional.
+*   Make sure changed pages and sections match the designs and are fully functional.
 For example, make sure the login pages look right and function correctly.

 ### Comments and Discussion